-In calendar year 2020, your tap water met the primary standards set by the U.S. Environmental Protection Agency (EPA) and the drinking water quality standards of the State of New Mexico (NMED).
-This past year, we conducted routine tests and random bacteriological testing, and assisted the NMED in obtaining water samples to test for the contaminants covered by the Safe Drinking Water Act (SDWA).
-While some of the tests reflected the presence of a contaminant - that is 'normal' and those aren't harmful.
-None of the tests results violated the programmatic levels authorized by EPA.
-Your water was safe in 2020, and remains so.
+In calendar year 2021, your tap water met the primary standards set by the U.S. Environmental Protection Agency (EPA) and the drinking water quality standards of the State of New Mexico (NMED).
+This past year, we conducted monthly bacteriological testing, and assisted the NMED in sampling for the contaminants covered by the Safe Drinking Water Act (SDWA).
+Note: Some sampling of analytes are only required once every five years, however we are required to report those results every year.
+While some of the tests reflected the presence of a contaminant - that is 'normal' and not harmful.
+None of the results violated the programmatic levels authorized by EPA.
+Your water was safe in 2021, and remains so.

-Do I need to take special precautions?
+o I need to take special precautions?